Access and admission

 • Curriculum Vitae, taking into account the student's work experience and any additional studies they may have, and in particular, their language skills.
 This assessment will be carried out by the Master's Academic Committee.

-The admission and enrollment procedure is governed by the Andalusian Single District Agreement.
+The admission and enrollment procedure is governed by the Agreement of the Single Andalusian District.